BenDeSchampheleire/WorkoutCompiler/README.md

 }
 ```

 To compile this example, run the file `main.py`.
+The output is stored in `WorkoutProgram.pdf`.

 **Note**: the Compiler only allows to compile one program at a time